 - A. The Group leases various assets, including buildings and structures.
 Lease agreements are typically made for periods of 1 to 20 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes, or a residual value guarantee was required from leasees. - B. For the years ended December 31, 2023 and 2022, the Group recognised rental revenue in the amounts of \$40,348 and \$42,703, respectively, based on the operating lease agreements, which do not include variable lease payments. - C. The maturity analysis of the lease payments under the operating leases is as follows:
+To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes, or a residual value guarantee was required from leasees. - B. The recognition based on operating lease contracts for the years 2024 and 2023 is as follows: